Disclosure

 Choosing a Professional Window Tint Installer

-• Dyed Film: The most affordable option, using layers of dye to block light and provide basic privacy.
-It offers decent glare reduction but has the lowest heat rejection and can fade or turn purple over several years under the strong Corona sun.
+- Dyed Film: The most affordable option, dyed film uses a layer of dye to block light and provide privacy.
+It can help with glare but offers minimal heat rejection and may fade or turn purple over time under strong UV exposure.

-• Metalized Film: Contains tiny metallic particles that reflect heat and are more durable than dyed film.
-It offers better heat rejection but can interfere with cell phone, GPS, and radio signals due to its metallic content, which is a significant drawback for many drivers.
+- Metalized Film: This film contains tiny metallic particles that reflect heat and are very effective at blocking UV rays.
+It’s durable but can interfere with cell phone, GPS, and radio signals due to its metallic content.

 Frequently Asked Questions